eigenhombre/eigenhombre.github.com/_posts/2013-05-15-first-stages-of-a-run-view-prototype.md

 **Update** - Day 2 added, below.

-<iframe src="http://player.vimeo.com/video/66215209" width="600" height="400" frameborder="0"></iframe>
+<iframe src="http://player.vimeo.com/video/66215209" width="600" height="400" frameborder="0">xxx</iframe>
 <p><a href="http://vimeo.com/66215209">Prototype time-based view for IceCube Live</a> from <a href="http://vimeo.com/eigenhombre">John Jacobsen</a> on <a href="http://vimeo.com">Vimeo</a>.</p>

 ## Day 2

+Though a shorter work day today, I managed make some more progress on the prototype:

-- Fixed wrapping of runs from one time band to the next
+1. Fixed wrapping of runs from one time band to the next

-- Zoom in and out more or less from whatever run is currently at the cursor (only works well when number of bands doesn't change)
+2. Zoom in and out more or less from whatever run is currently at the cursor (only works well when number of bands doesn't change)

-- Zoom in Y (whole time bands) as well as X direction
+3. Allow panning in Y (whole time bands) as well as X direction

-- Code cleanup
+4. Code cleanup

+The results are shown here.

-<iframe src="http://player.vimeo.com/video/66215209" width="600" height="400" frameborder="0"></iframe>
+<iframe src="http://player.vimeo.com/video/66295924" width="600" height="400" frameborder="0">xxx</iframe>
-<p><a href="http://vimeo.com/66215209">Prototype time-based view for IceCube Live</a> from <a href="http://vimeo.com/eigenhombre">John Jacobsen</a> on <a href="http://vimeo.com">Vimeo</a>.</p>
+<p><a href="http://vimeo.com/66295924">Day 2 - IceCube Live time-based run view prototype</a> from <a href="http://vimeo.com/eigenhombre">John Jacobsen</a> on <a href="http://vimeo.com">Vimeo</a>.</p>